 If, on the other hand, you are more down to earth, you can book a special dinner on the Ristotram, a streetcar from the 50's renovated and transformed for an unforgettable evening of jazz and will travel through the most beautiful streets of Rome.

 Those who prefer a good party on the busiest night of the year can board the Crazy Bus, a vehicle parked in the center of Rome and equipped as if it were a nightclub with TV screens, audio systems and state-of-the-art lighting.

 December temperatures in Rome

-The weather in December can vary greatly from year to year.
-Although it is not usual, some years the capital has even been dyed white.
+The weather in December can vary a lot from one year to another.
+Although it is not usual, even, some year the capital has been dyed white.
 So I suggest that before traveling you take a look at the weather forecast during your getaway in Rome in applications such as AccuWeather or eltiempo.es.

 December is one of the coldest months* in the Eternal City, however, if you are well wrapped up you will be able to endure it perfectly.
 In Rome, even in winter, the sun is always out, squid!
 Temperatures average between 4°C and 13°C. Don't forget your umbrella because it is one of the rainiest periods of the year!

 What should not be missing in your suitcase in December?